Public Liability Lawyers Cairns

 The cost of claiming for public space compensation varies.
 This depends upon how much work needs to be done with respect to your claim.
 Another variable is how long it takes to prepare your claim to be presented to the Respondent’s representatives.

-All our work for public place injury compensation is undertaken on a no win no fee basis.
+All our work for public place injury compensation is undertaken on a no-win no-fee basis.
 This means that you don’t pay anything for your representation unless we succeed in obtaining compensation.
 You only pay for costs like medical reports and payments to others if your claim is successful.

 We can generally provide you with an estimate of the costs that will be payable on a stage-by-stage basis.
 We will provide this information after receiving a formal response from the Respondent’s representatives.
 We need to know if they agree to accept responsibility.